Wide Push Up Vs Close Grip Push Up

 Does Close Grip Push-Ups Work Tricep Chest

-The Close push-up is one of the best pushups for the tricep and inner chest.
+The Close push-up is best for the tricep and inner chest.

 Reference